chitranshmotwani/Household-Electricity-Consumption/README.md

 ## **Combined Report**

-The combined report integrates the findings from all three assignments into a single document.
+The report integrates the findings of this project into a single document.
 It is structured as follows:

 1. **Introduction**
    - Overview of the dataset and project objectives.